-The first one is the most isolated to the west of the Fire Archipelago, a perfect truncated cone shape, formerly known as Ericusa, or rich in heather.
-The second one, with a more stretched shape, thanks to the promontory of Capo Graziano, was called Phoenicusa, namely full of ferns.
-Twin sisters, these two islands are one of the last landing places, where the balance between man and nature has remained crystallized.
-Obviously the best way to enjoy them is by boat.
+The first, the most isolated to the west of the Archipelago of Fire, is a perfect truncated cone, once known as Ericusa, that is, rich in heather.
+The second, with a more elongated shape for the presence of the promontory of Capo Graziano, was called Phoenicusa, meaning full of ferns.
+These two islands are like two twin sisters and are one of the last places where the balance between man and nature has remained crystallized in time.
+The best way to enjoy them is obviously by boat.

-Once you reach the small port in the eastern part of the island, that represent the only inhabited area, you can see the typical Aeolian houses: white cubes with large terraces and columns that are oriented to south-east (called epulere) located on terracing of olive trees and capers between the slopes of the volcano, yearning for the sky.
-The laughter of children, the boats, pulled ashore on a pebble beach, the scent of heather and lavender in the sun.
+Once you reach the small port in the eastern part of the island, the only one inhabited, you will find the typical white Aeolian houses: white cubes with large terraces and columns facing south-east (called epulere) located on terraced groves of olive trees and capers on the slopes of the volcano, defying laws of nature, as they stretch for the sky.
+Children’s laughter, boats hauled ashore on the pebble beach, the scent of heather and lavender in the sun.

-You can’t miss the Scoglio del Giafante excusion, the result of a volcanic eruption of which only the lava column of the center remained, and the famous Grotta del Bue Marino near Punta Perciato.
-Famous both for the enchanting plays of light but above all thanks to the waves of the sea that seem the bellowings of an ox.
-Not far away is the Scoglio della Canna, much loved by divers for corals and sponges.
-The sunset, romantic and evocative, can be enjoyed from Stimpagnato, with Canna and Alicudi to enhance its colors.
+Don’t miss a trip to the Scoglio del Giafante, a rock formed by a volcanic eruption of which only the lava column at the center still survives, and to the famous Grotta del Bue Marino, a grotto near Punta Perciato.
+Famous for the enchanting interplay of the light, but above all for the waves of the sea that sound like the bellowing of an ox.
+A short distance away stands the Scoglio della Canna, a rock which is a favorite with divers for its corals and sponges.
+The romantic and enchanting sunset can be enjoyed from Stimpagnato, with the Canna rock and Alicudi to enhance the colors.